 Evaluation of technical assistance and training strengthens their delivery

-The IMF relies on independent external as well as internal evaluations to assess the effectiveness of its technical assistance and training.
-These are conducted toward the end of each funding cycle and course offering, thus informing effective future delivery.
+The IMF relies on independent external and internal evaluations to assess the effectiveness of its technical assistance and training.
+These are conducted mid-way through each funding cycle and at the end of each course offering, thus informing effective future delivery.

-In a recent survey, for example, 85 percent of technical assistance recipients across RTACs rated the efficacy of IMF technical assistance either “good” or “excellent” in independent evaluations.
+In a recent survey by independent evaluators, for example, 85 percent of technical assistance recipients across RTACs rated the efficacy of IMF technical assistance either “good” or “excellent”.
 In a 2012 survey, 92 percent of responding agencies said that their staff values IMF training more than training by other providers on similar topics.